simulogics/airlinesim-docs/content/basic-knowledge/_index.en.md

 +++

-This capter contains information and explanations about the different game features.
+This chapter contains information and explanations about the different game features.